Making Mock Recalls a routine business practice – A step-by-step guide

 So, what are the recommended steps to prepare for a mock recall, and ensure food safety in the supply chain?

-Step 1: Get Management Involved
+Step 1: Get management involved

 It’s important that management is aware and on board with the mock recall, but unaware of when it will happen.
 Enlisting their support and participation is the only way to ensure that every employee takes it seriously.
 So, focus on the importance of practicing, and the long-term impact it can have on the company and its customers.